jakkie747/easydemo/README.md

 ### Your New Workflow

-That's it!
-With the secrets in place, your deployment is fully automated.
+Once the secrets are in place, your deployment is fully automated:

-1. Make changes to your code locally.
+1. Make changes to your code.
-2. Push your changes to GitHub using the git commands (`git add .`, `git commit`, `git push`).
+2. Push your changes to GitHub (`git add .`, `git commit`, `git push`).
-3. Go to the "Actions" tab in your GitHub repository to watch the deployment happen in real-time.
+3. Go to the "Actions" tab in your GitHub repository to watch the deployment happen.
-4. Once the "deploy" action is complete, your site will be live at the production URL provided in the logs.
+4. Once the "deploy" action is complete, your site will be live.